sematext/docs/docs/integration/solrcloud.md

     --infra-token <your-infra-token-goes-here>
 ```

-The above command will setup your SolrCloud Monitoring Agent in the *in-process* mode, to have it running in the *standalone* mode instead of running the above command, run the one shown below:
+The command above will set up your SolrCloud Monitoring Agent in the *in-process* mode.
+To have it running in the *standalone* mode, run the command below instead of the one above:
 ```bash
 sudo bash /opt/spm/bin/setup-sematext  \
     --monitoring-token <your-monitoring-token-goes-here>   \